The notifications tab is where you set up how iPoint communicates various Work Order based notices.

 Customer Notification Setup

-Clicking the blue Customer Notification Setup button will open a popover, where you can enter some generic text and instructions for the customer, which will appear on the actual notice that’s sent out.
+Clicking the blue Customer Notification Setup button opens a popover where you can enter some generic text and instructions for the customer.
+These settings affect how the customer work order notification appears.

 Other info – the email will also include options for your customer to Confirm, Cancel, or Reschedule the work order, as well as a picture and short bio about the tech being sent.
 These are set up in Settings > Users > Bio